ibm-cloud-docs/watson-knowledge-studio/annotate-documents.md

     As you assign new shortcuts and colors, you can preview the changes.

-1. You can also change the default selection highlight color.
-This is the color of the border that is displayed around text after you select it.
+5. You can also change the default selection highlight color.
+The highlight color is the color of the border that is displayed around text after human annotators select it.
 The default color is a light blue, but you can change the color on the **Selection Highlight** tab to make it easier to identify the boundaries of the text that is selected.

 #### Related tasks
 {: #wks_hapref_related}